 Why User-Friendly Websites Matter for Seniors

-Websites designed specifically with older adults in mind do much more than just look nice.
+Websites designed specifically for older adults do much more than look nice.
 Clear layouts, readable type, and thoughtful navigation help users avoid confusion, enjoy browsing, and feel less frustrated.
-With internet use on the rise among seniors, it is no surprise that clear design plays a big part in making sure nobody is left out of digital trends, online shopping, or family updates.
+With internet use on the rise among seniors, it is no surprise that clear design plays a significant role in ensuring no one is left out of digital trends, online shopping, or family updates.

-Folks over 60 often face things like vision changes or slower reflexes.
+Folks over 60 often experience changes in vision or slower reflexes.
 Using the internet can feel like deciphering a puzzle if buttons are tiny or instructions use tech jargon.
 A website that is easy to use encourages seniors to stick around, try new services, or even recommend the site to friends.

 Avoiding confusion is not just about being considerate.
 It also makes practical sense.
 Seniors make up a growing portion of online shoppers and content consumers.
-Designing with them in mind can actually attract more visitors and lead to higher engagement on your website.
+Designing with them in mind can attract more visitors and increase engagement on your website.

 Getting Started: Basics of Senior-Friendly Web Design